tiredtait/ForthMatrix190/README.md

 Useful words:

-InitMatrix ( Row Col -- creates a matrix of Row by Col ) Matrix@ ( Row Col Matrix-- Returns the value at that location of the matrix ) Matrix! ( Value Row Col Matrix -- pushes Value to the locaton of the matrix ) .MatrixRow ( Row Matrix -- prints out a given row )
+InitMatrix ( Row Col "Variable" -- creates a matrix of Row by Col stored in word "Variable") AllocateMatrix ( Row Col -- Matrix creates a matrix of Row by Col placed on the stack ) Matrix@ ( Row Col Matrix-- Returns the value at that location of the matrix ) Matrix! ( Value Row Col Matrix -- pushes Value to the locaton of the matrix ) .MatrixRow ( Row Matrix -- prints out a given row )